+Transport and communications policy

 One of the core tasks of the Ministry of Transport and Communications is to guide the sectoral agencies.
 The agencies under the Ministry’s administrative branch include the Transport and Communications Agency, the Transport Infrastructure Agency and the Meteorological Institute.
 The Ministry provides guidance for them and makes sure that their performance targets and operations are in line with the Government Programme.

-The Ministry is also responsible for ownership steering of Traffic Management Finland Oy and Cinia Oy.
-The companies have societal duties.
+The Ministry is also responsible for ownership steering of Traffic Management Finland Oy, Cinia Oy and Nordic Railways Ltd. The companies have societal duties.

 The Finnish Broadcasting Company also falls within the Ministry’s administrative branch.
 It is steered by an Administrative Council appointed by Parliament.